jolindroth/netlify-hugo-decap-spike/content/about.md

 title: About
 type: about
 ---
-This is the about page.
+- This is the about page.
+- Steg 2
+- Steg 3

 {{% steps %}}